oasis-tcs/openc2-jadn/jadn-v2.0.md

 * FieldID and FieldName values MUST be unique within a type definition.
 * If CoreType is Array or Record, FieldID MUST be the ordinal position of the field within the type, numbered consecutively starting at 1.
-* If CoreType is Enumerated, Choice, or Map, FieldID MAY be any integer.
+* If CoreType is Enumerated, Choice, or Map, ItemID/FieldID MAY be any integer.
 * FieldType MUST be a Primitive type, ArrayOf, MapOf, or a model-defined (non-core) type.
 * If FieldType is not a core type, FieldOptions MUST NOT contain any TypeOption.
 * If the [Derived Enumerations](#53-derived-enumerations) or [Pointers](#55-pointers) extensions are present